WalletScrutiny/WalletScrutinyCom/_android/com.bitpezapro.app.md

 The Terms and Conditions of the site indicate a termination clause

 > Suspension, Termination and Cancellation.
-We may:
+We may:<br>
-(a) refuse to complete, or block, cancel or reverse a transaction you have authorised (even after funds have been debited from your Bekonta Account),
+  (a) refuse to complete, or block, cancel or reverse a transaction you have authorised (even after funds have been debited from your Bekonta Account),<br>

-(b) suspend, restrict, or terminate your access to any or all of the Bekonta Services, and/or
+  (b) suspend, restrict, or terminate your access to any or all of the Bekonta Services, and/or<br>
   (c) deactivate or cancel your Bekonta Account with immediate effect for any reason, including but not limited to where:

 ## The App